GunioRobot/athenry/docs/quickstart/index.markdown

   COMMANDS:

-    build                Executes a single command on the giving chroot [command] clean                Cleans up our mess [options]
-    freshen              Updates an existing chroot
+    build                Executes a single command on the given chroot [command] clean                Cleans up any mess made [options] freshen              Updates an existing chroot
-    help                 Display global or [command] help documentation. rescue               Chroot into your stage to perform commands manually resume               Resume from last state
+    help                 Display global or [command] help documentation. rescue               Chroot into the current stage to perform commands manually resume               Resume from last saved state
-    setup                Fetches files and creates necessary directories shell                Run athenry commands directly through irb like shell target               Starts building a target stage
+    setup                Fetches files and creates necessary directories shell                Run Athenry commands directly through an irb like shell target               Starts building the target stage specified

   GLOBAL OPTIONS:

     -c, --config FILE
-        Load config data for your commands to use
+        Load the specified configuration file for Athenry to use

     -h, --help
         Display help documentation